AHK-just-me/AHK_Gui_Constants/README.md

 AHK_Gui_Constants
 =================

-Some WIndows constants useful for AHK Guis and GuiControls
+Some Windows constants useful for AHK Guis and GuiControls.